marek-hanzal/puff-smith/README.md

-# Vapers Dream
+# Puff Smith

-Vapers dream is a specialized application for Vapers with various interesting tools.
+Puff Smith is a specialized application for hunting the best puff ever!

 ## Stack